flokiorg/go-flokicoin/docs/wallet.md

 # Wallet

-flokicoind was intentionally developed without an integrated wallet for security reasons.
+lokid was intentionally developed without an integrated wallet for security reasons.